-The Catechism is according to Blessed John Paul II a “sure norm” for teaching the Catholic Faith.
+The Catechism is according to Saint John Paul II a “sure norm” for teaching the Catholic Faith.
 This resource is essential to lay the foundation of what the Church teaches in every aspect of the Faith.
 Completely indexed with a glossary of theological terms.

 Submitted on 06-25-2012 Martin Pitstick

 If you want to know what the Catholic Church believes, worships, lives, and prays, the Catechism of the Catholic Church is for you.
 If you want to know what the greatest minds of 2000 years of Christianity have to say about how to understand the message of Sacred Scripture read this book.
 If you want to know how the holiest saints of the entire history of Christendom have approached the Christian faith and prayer, meditate on the words of this book.

 I think this is an essential book for those that want to explore the Catholic Church.
 Great for those wanting to refresh their knowledge, and also for those considering Catholicism.
 It makes a great reference tool, really explaining Catholic doctrine.
 It has an index in the back, making it easy to find the topic in which you’re interested.
 It also has a glossary that explains unfamiliar or technical terms to assist the reader in their understanding.
 Love it!

 Submitted on 06-25-2012 Anonymous